 Details and additional information

 Go For It!
 Sometimes It's Easier If You Run is in Acrobat format, which gives you several advantages.
 You can print it, and read it like any book.
-Or in electronic form, you can use the search capability of the Acrobat Reader to find passages of special interest to you.
-If you load it onto your laptop or PDA you can read it anywhere — and it's weightless, too.
+Or in electronic form, you can use the search capability of Adobe Reader to find passages of special interest to you.
+If you load it onto your laptop, tablet, or other mobile device, you can read it anywhere — and it's weightless, too.
+75 pages.